-It was in 1990 when I was studying in the eighth standard; the school was impacted by the Mandal Commission.
+It was in 1990 when I was in the eighth standard; the school was impacted by the Mandal Commission.
 The newspapers carried reports of self-immolation in protest against the reservation system implemented by the V.P Singh government.
-We had a long holiday.
-Deepak and I used to do combine study during that time.
+We had long holidays.
+Deepak and I used to do combine studies during that time.

 English was my favorite subject.
-And I liked the English teachers.
+And I liked English teachers.

 I remember playing cards with our neighbors during the Diwali holidays.